Comer to Newsmax: Aide Admitted Biden Had 'Deteriorated'

 Comer said even though his committee didn't get a lot of information from Klain, some things were made clearer.
 "He gave us some valuable information as we move forward."

-The Oversight Chair said there's a lot of work ahead with interviews of people who were closer to Biden.
+The chair said there's a lot of work ahead with interviews of people who were closer to Biden.
 "He was the former chief of staff.
 We're going to get to the people that we think were the ones who were actually calling the shots around Joe Biden."

 Comer said the committee will be focusing on Biden's admission during a recent interview that he had delegated his pardon authority to staffers.
 "That's completely illegal and puts all of these pardons in jeopardy."